Tržič: History

-A first settlement named Forum in Lubelino was founded on the Roman road that ran from the ancient city of Emona (in present-day Ljubljana) via Loibl Pass to Virunum and the Zollfeld plain in the Noricum province (present-day Carinthia).
-After a massive landslide caused by an earthquake, the original settlement was destroyed and many people moved down the valley to establish a new village named Neumarktl in German where Tržič is now located (these events are the basis of the legend about the origin of Tržič).
+A first settlement named Forum in Lubelino was founded along the Roman road that ran from the ancient city of Emona (in present-day Ljubljana) via Loibl Pass to Virunum and the Zollfeld plain in the Noricum province (present-day Carinthia).
+After a massive landslide caused by an earthquake, the original settlement was destroyed, and many people moved down the valley to establish a new village named Neumarktl in German, where Tržič is now located.
+These events are the basis of the legend about the origin of Tržič.

-The settlement in the Duchy of Carniola was granted market rights to hold weekly fairs by the Habsburg emperor Frederick III in 1492, which further promoted the development of the town.
+The settlement, part of the Duchy of Carniola, was granted market rights to hold weekly fairs by the Habsburg emperor Frederick III in 1492, which further promoted the development of the town.
 The great fire of 1811, which destroyed the buildings on the left bank of the Tržič Bistrica River, changed the town.
 Much of the architecture was reconstructed in a Classicist style.
-After the buildings were rebuilt they needed to have firewalls, iron doors, and window covers, a very rare feature in Europe.
+After the buildings were rebuilt, they needed to have firewalls, iron doors, and window covers, a very rare feature in Europe.
 The town center of Tržič has been protected as a cultural heritage site since 1985.
 Over centuries, the city had been a German language island.